noahzeisberg/FyUTILS/README.md

 # FyUTILS

-Welcome to the [FyUTILS](https://github.com/noahonfyre/FyUTILS) wiki page!
+Welcome to the [FyUTILS](https://github.com/noahonfyre/FyUTILS) readme page!

 We’ll walk you through the installation process of FyUTILS, how to customize your instance, and several ways to extend it.